 Welcome!
 MormonPlaces is an interactive database (a gazetteer) of the geographic locations that are significant to the history of the Church of Jesus Christ of Latter-day Saints and its sister churches of Joseph Smith's Restoration movement.
 This will eventually include congregations, settlements, cemeteries, buildings, and even historical events.

-MormonPlaces is an outgrowth of our research in producing Mapping Mormonism: an Atlas of Latter-day Saint History, in which we collected information on thousands of places from various regions, eras, and topics.
-However, these initial datasets only portrayed in a general way in the maps in the atlas, and we found the available information about them to be incomplete.
+MormonPlaces is an outgrowth of Mapping Mormonism: an Atlas of Latter-day Saint History, in which we collected information on thousands of places from various regions, eras, and topics.
+This project builds on that with the following goals:

-- Other web services (such as family history sites) can access and connect to relevant places.
+- Enable other web services to connect to relevant places.
 For example, to state that person X (in FamilySearch) was the bishop of ward Y (in MormonPlaces).